 Then, feeling relaxed, you’ll be dropped back at Kanazawa Station, ready to enjoy your final night in this historic city or begin your journey to your next destination!

-If you’re not quite ready to say sayonara to Kanazawa just yet, you could also join our Kanazawa gold leaf tour, tempting you to stay another day with gold leaf ice cream and takoyaki.
-Or, take a look through our other Japan travel guides:
+If you’re not quite ready to say sayonara to Japan just yet, take a look through our other Japan travel guides:

 - 7-day Japan itinerary for first-timers